CodeCraftsmanSandeep/FPGA-Software-Development-Clock_and_Alaram/README.md

 ✅ Integrate the system with **Integrated Circuits (IC's)** to acheive the goal. <br>
 ✅ Use **Electronic Display Module (EDM)** for display.

 > I love ❤️ to play with hardware, make designs, and most importantly use the hardware to the fullest.
-This is one of the projects where I used the hardware (FPGA + IC + EDM) for cooking logic, this playground is significantly different from CPU's, GPU's.
+This is one of the projects where I used the hardware (FPGA + IC + EDM) for cooking logic, this playground is significantly different from CPU's and GPU's.
 FPGA's can be used for AI (lot of research papers), control systems and many other places.

 ## Problem statement:
 The aim of this project is to generate a 24 hour clock(depicting hours and minutes) and setting an alarm. <br/>